Special Operation Forces (Jordan): History

 Since its establishment in 1963, the Jordanian special operations forces were meant to be flexible and dynamic, in order to successfully face the ever-changing threats to Jordan national security.
 Their organizational structure has evolved significantly over the past half-century, as internal and external threats changed.

 Jordanian special operations forces evolved from a multi-task company-size parachute unit in the early 1960s to brigade-size in the early 1980s, with more specialized units, including a parachute unit, special forces unit and a small counter-terrorism unit.

 With the beginning of this century and the emergence of new threats to national security, Jordan established paramilitary troops—the Gendarmerie.
-The new military force was, and remains, tasked with countering homeland security threats, thus allowing the Special Operations Forces to focus on homeland defense threats.
+The military force was, and remains, tasked with countering homeland security threats, thus allowing the Special Operations Forces to focus on homeland defense threats.
 Therefore, the concept changed accordingly, from special operations to joint special operations.

 The previous organization of the Royal Joint Special Operations consisted mainly of three main brigades with all standard support and service units that facilitate operations and training.